osrsbox/osrsbox.github.io/projects/osrsbox-db/index.md

 </html>
 {% endhighlight %}

 So, if you have read this far, we can fetch OSRS item information using a public API provided by osrsbox-db...
 But what can we do with this data?
 The initial reason the osrsbox-db was created was to enable osrsbox-tooltips!
-Support for elusive items such as the <span class="osrs-tooltip" id='11806' title='Please wait ...'>[Saradomin godsword]</span>.
+Support for elusive items such as the <span class="osrstooltip" id='11806' title='Please wait ...'>[Saradomin godsword]</span>.
 Please see the [osrsbox-tooltips](https://github.com/osrsbox/osrsbox-tooltips) page for information about the project.
 However, since then I have used the osrsbox-db project in a variety of other projects whenever information about OSRS items are required.

 ## Icon images in PNG format